 Before emailing your resume and cover letter though, there are three simple rules you should keep in mind:

-- Send you files in PDF or .docx format — PDF and .docx are the most accessible file formats and are considered standard for most jobs.
-If the employer doesn’t specify which, use PDF because it’s easier to open on all platforms.
+- Send your files in PDF or .docx format — PDF and .docx are the most accessible file formats and are considered standard for most jobs.
+If the employer doesn’t specify which, use PDF because it’s widely supported and will display the same on all devices and operating systems.